Patient portals - An online tool for your health

 Personal health record (PHR)

 A patient portal is a website for your personal health care.
-The online tool helps you to keep track of your health care provider visits, test results, billing, prescriptions, and so on.
-You can also e-mail your provider questions through the portal.
+This online tool helps you to keep track of your health care provider visits, test results, billing, prescriptions, and so on.
+You can also message your provider questions through the portal.

 What is in a Patient Portal?